scs-lab/hcl/README.md

 ### Structure Initialization

-When creating a basket structure, you currently need to pass a lot of parameters.
+When creating a hcl structure, you currently need to pass a lot of parameters.
 For example:

-basket::unordered_map(std::string name_, bool is_server_,
+hcl::unordered_map(std::string name_, bool is_server_,
                       uint16_t my_server_, int num_servers_,
                       bool server_on_node_,
                       std::string processor_name_ = "");